 - Bed sores

 To understand how nappy rash occurs, find out if your baby has nappy rash and learn how best to prevent or treat nappy rash visit the Nappy Rash Hub.

-To learn more about the many skin conditions that Sudocrem can help to soothe and protect against visit your Family Hub.
+To learn more about the many skin conditions that Sudocrem can help to treat visit Your Family Hub.

 How to use?

-Sudocrem can be applied, at every nappy change, to help soothe nappy rash and protect your baby’s skin.
+Sudocrem can be applied, at every nappy change, to help treat nappy rash and soothe your baby’s skin.

 Step 1: Ensure your baby’s bottom is clean and dry.

 Step 2: With clean and dry hands, place a small amount of Sudocrem on the tip of your finger.
 Remember a little goes a long way.